-A special podcast mini-series for the summer of 2022 (and beyond?).
+A special podcast mini-series for the summers of 2022 and 2023 (and beyond?).
 Tune in each week for conversations with dynamic and talented science communicators.
 We’ll cover how they got into science communication, their approach to conveying research findings in an engaging way, and what you can do to be a more effective communicator.
 I emphasize social science communication because that’s my background, but the series draws broadly on science communication in general.

 All episodes will be released on the Opinion Science podcast feed, which is available on all major podcast platforms.

 - Joss Fong (Senior Editorial Producer at Vox.com) discusses the challenges of visually communicating social science concepts in video.

 - Meryl Horn (Producer at Science Vs) discusses how she and her team makes the Spotify original podcast Science Vs, conveying science-based takes on current issues.